Strike from Gaza kills 2 as Israel topples 6-story building | Law-Order

 Israel has vowed to press on with its operations, and the US signalled it would not pressure the two sides for a cease-fire even as President Joe Biden said he supported one.

-“We will continue to operate as long as necessary in order to return calm and security to all Israeli citizens,” Prime Minister Benjamin Netanyahu said after meeting with top security officials on Monday.
+“We will continue to operate as long as necessary in order to return calm and security to all Israeli citizens,” Prime Minister Benjamin Netanyahu said Monday.

-The Biden administration has declined so far to publicly criticize Israel's part in the fighting or send a top-level envoy to the region.
-On Monday, the United States again blocked a proposed UN Security Council statement calling for an end to “the crisis related to Gaza” and the protection of civilians, especially children.
+The Biden administration has declined so far to publicly criticize Israel's part in the fighting or send a top-level envoy to the region and has blocked a proposed UN Security Council statement calling for an end to the crisis.

-Among the buildings that Israeli airstrikes have leveled was the one housing The Associated Press Gaza office and those of other media outlets.
+Among the buildings that Israeli airstrikes have levelled was the one housing The Associated Press Gaza office and those of other media outlets.

 AP President Gary Pruitt reiterated the organisation's call for an independent investigation into the attack.